Australian Spirit Animal totems the Curlew Spiritual Meaning.

 Bush Stone Curlew Spiritual Meaning

-Australia’s bush stone curlew (Burhinus grallarius) also known as Weeloo, Scrub curlew, angel bird and Willaroo.
+Australia’s bush stone curlew (Burhinus grallarius) is also known as Weeloo, Scrub curlew, angel bird and Willaroo.
 The curlew has a distinct habit of freezing itself, standing as if a statue.
 Sometimes striking peculiar poses.
 Not blinking nor moving in any way.
 In this state, the curlew is reading the lay of the land.
 Smelling and tasting the air like a hound dog.
 Its supreme focus and intense concentration.

 Curlew Spirit Animal

 The curlew spirit animal meaning.
 The curlew bird is intertwined with the seasons and is a master of all four elements, earth, fire, water and air.
 His psychic ability is so great, he will use his scream to warn others of approaching fires.
 And ring the screaming alarm bell when heavy rain is on its way.

 As totem animals, these people are the protectors, kind and caring with natural energy to nurture.
 They will be the first ones to jump to help someone in need.
 Through empathy, the curlew sees the auras of humans.
 You don’t often see a curlew fly, and when you do, it’s a sign to fly with him.

 The short answer is no. There is a lot of myth surrounding the curlew due to its terrifying screaming.
 Curlews are in fact highly tuned to their surroundings and possess remarkable intuition.
 Making them intelligently lucky.

 Why Do Curlews Scream At Night?